Increased Ethanol Content In Petrol: The Effects It Has On Classic Cars Whilst Left In Storage

 2. Drain the complete fuel system prior to storage and ensure that the main components are completely dry before sealing them up to minimise any air/moisture entering them – for example the fuel tank, carburettors, fuel pipes, fuel filters etc.

-The FBHVC (Federation of British Historic Vehicle Clubs) acts as “the voice of the classic car industry” and plays a very prominent role in advising and lobbying the UK Government.
+The FBHVC (Federation of British Historic Vehicle Clubs) and the HCVA (Historic & Classic Vehicles Alliance) acts as “the voice of the classic car industry” and plays a very prominent role in advising and lobbying the UK Government.
 We strongly advise as many customers and businesses as possible to join.
 More information is available here: